Pharmaceutical Giant Eisai Takes Systems Offline Following Ransomware Attack

-Japanese pharmaceutical company Eisai has experienced a ransomware attack, resulting in the encryption of multiple servers and the company taking certain systems offline.
-The attack, which occurred on June 3, affected servers both in Japan and overseas, including logistics systems.
-Eisai has launched an investigation and established a task force to work on recovery efforts with the help of external experts.
-The company is still assessing the scope of the incident and has yet to determine if any data was compromised.
-This attack follows similar incidents in the healthcare industry, including recent breaches at health insurer Point32Health and biotechnology firm Enzo Biochem.
+Japanese pharmaceutical company Eisai has experienced a ransomware attack, resulting in the encryption of multiple servers.
+The attack, discovered on June 3, forced the company to take systems offline as part of its incident response plan.
+Eisai has established a task force to investigate and recover from the attack, consulting with external experts and law enforcement.
+While the impact on data and earnings is still being assessed, the company’s corporate websites and email systems remain operational.
+This incident follows recent ransomware attacks on health insurer Point32Health and biotechnology firm Enzo Biochem.

 Read more: https://www.securityweek.com/pharmaceutical-giant-eisai-takes-systems-offline-following-ransomware-attack/